namithj/AspireExplorer/README.md

 - Check if CSS file is properly enqueued
 - Compile SCSS if using development version
 - Clear any caching plugins

+### REST API Issues

+**Playground Blueprint Endpoint Not Working:**
+- Verify REST API is enabled (`/wp-json/` accessible)
+- Check WordPress version (requires 4.7+)
+- Ensure plugin is activated and REST routes are registered

+**Blueprint Validation Errors:**
+- URLs must be HTTPS only
+- Only `.zip` files are accepted
+- At least one theme or plugin URL must be provided
+- Landing page must start with `/`

+**CORS Issues:**
+- REST endpoint includes CORS headers automatically
+- For custom domains, verify server CORS configuration

 ## Contributing